Assessments

 Autism assessments designed for daily life and growth.

-At PsychWell, we conduct autism assessments for children and adults.
-These assessments aim to help you gain a deeper understanding of how communication, social interaction, and behaviour patterns play a role in daily life.
+At PsychWell, our autism assessments are available for children and adults.
+Each assessment is designed to offer greater insight into how communication, social interaction, and behaviour patterns shape day-to-day experiences.

-Wouldn’t it be helpful to gain clarity about whether ADHD, autism, dyslexia, dyscalculia, or giftedness may be relevant before committing to a full diagnostic assessment?
+Understanding whether ADHD, autism, dyslexia, dyscalculia, or giftedness may be a factor in your or your child’s experiences can be an important consideration before committing to a full diagnostic assessment.

 Discovery call

-A short, relaxed conversation to explore your concerns, respond to any questions, and consider whether an assessment pathway may be suitable.
+A gentle, informal conversation designed to understand your concerns, address any questions, and assess whether an assessment pathway may be the right fit.

 Initial consultation

-A thorough clinical session incorporating screening measures, observation, and in-depth discussion.
-This step assists in determining whether a full assessment may be warranted.
+A comprehensive clinical session that draws on screening measures, careful observation, and open discussion.
+This step helps to establish whether proceeding to a full assessment may be appropriate.

 Comprehensive assessment

-At this stage, a clinical interview is conducted along with formal standardised assessments.
-The findings are then consolidated into a detailed written report.
+This stage involves a clinical interview alongside formal standardised assessments.
+All findings are brought together into a comprehensive written report.

 Feedback Session